 Regulation of cytoskeletal dynamics in T cells and dendritic cells, and cytoskeletal control of the immune response

-Keywords: T cell signaling, dendritic cells, cell migration, antigen presentation, cytoskeletal dynamics, protein traffic, immunodeficiency, autoimmunity
+Keywords: T cell signaling, dendritic cells, cell migration, antigen presentation, cytoskeletal dynamics, protein traffic, immunodeficiency, autoimmunity, vaccine development, cancer immunotherapy

 The focus of my lab is on the role of the cytoskeleton in T cell and dendritic cell function.
 The cytoskeleton is intimately involved in determining the efficiency and the fidelity of the immune response.
 For example, when a cytotoxic T cell recognizes a tumor cell for lysis, specific receptor interactions trigger capping of the cortical actin cytoskeleton, creating a specialized membrane domain that is important for T cell signaling events leading to lysis of the tumor cell.
-Similar processes are important for directing T cell help.
-In dendritic cells, actin regulatory proteins control the uptake and presentation of antigens, migration of antigen-bearing cells from sites of infection to lymphoid organs, and they modulate the outcome of T cell stimulation.
+Similar processes are important for directing and modulating T cell help.
+In dendritic cells, actin regulatory proteins control the uptake and presentation of antigens, migration of antigen-bearing cells from sites of infection to lymphoid organs, and defining the outcome of T cell stimulation.
 Our long-term goals in the lab are to understand how receptor-ligand interactions at the cell surface trigger remodeling of the cytoskeleton, and how the cytoskeleton in turn affects the immune response.
-Proteins of current interest in the lab include WASP, an actin regulatory protein involved in immunodeficiency disease, HS1, a related protein implicated in autoimmune disease, and c-Abl, a protein that is important for many leukemias.
-We are also studying proteins of the ezrin-radixin-moesin family, which we have found to be responsible for controlling T cell adhesion and migration.
+Proteins of current interest in the lab include WASP, an actin regulatory protein involved in immunodeficiency disease, HS1, a related protein implicated in autoimmune disease, and Crk family adapter proteins, proteins that control T cell adhesion and migration.

 Possible rotation projects are always changing.
-Topics could include analyzing regulation of T cell actin dynamics at the immunological synapse, analyzing the role of HS1 in membrane trafficking and antigen presentation in dendritic cells, or testing the role of ERM proteins in controlling dendritic cell migration.
+Topics could include analyzing regulation of T cell actin dynamics at the immunological synapse, analyzing actin function during antigen presentation in dendritic cells, or manipulating cytoskeletal signaling pathways to modify T cell migration during T cell immunotherapy.

 Shuixing Li, Research Associate